Ludwig-J/IAGL-Associate-Eng-Test/Plan.md

 ## Step 4
 Modify make a AddTodo component and step by step update the actions and reducer to handle the new addTodo functionality. console logs added for testing

+## Step 5 - MVP 1
+get a todo that has been added to render on the screen to get the app to MVP1 which is the ability to add todos